slyedoc/sly_physics/README.md

 Most likely you should go use rapier, this is a moon shot.

 This is where I am teaching myself what goes into a physiscs engine, the goal is have a working physiscs engine in one crate, thats good only for games, and easy to use.
-Hope to focusing on performance.
+Hope to focus on performance.

 # Why